SmaertBoty/Chat-object-Library/README.md

 suffix -> The suffix (last character) of the content timestamp -> The exact time the Chat object was created attributes -> A list of all attributes the Chat object has.
-Never None or [] words -> all the words of "content" as a list
+Never None or [] words -> All the words of "content" as a list custom -> Wether the object was created with custom attributes (True) or not (False)
 ```

 # Custom attributes: